Roll in the Tanks! Measuring Left-wing Extremism on Reddit at Scale: Domain Analysis

 \descr{Takeaways.} Our analysis shows that tankies have the highest proportion of high scores for \texttt{IDENTITY\_ATTACK} and \texttt{THREAT} among far-left communities, and they have the second highest proportion of high scores for \texttt{TOXICITY}, \texttt{SEVERE\_TOXICITY}, \texttt{PROFANITY}, and \texttt{INSULT}, behind r/alltheleft.
 Although our findings indicate that US politics are not the primary focus for tankies, they still express strong opinions about US-related events, conspiracy theories, politicians, and public figures.
 Finally, we observe that tankies frequently target Muslims and Jews in their posts.

-\subsection{Domain Analysis}
+\section{Domain Analysis}

-In Section~\ref{sec:misalignment}, we find that tankies tend to use Chinese and Russian news outlets in a similar way to how r/DemocraticSocialism uses US news outlets.
-Based on this discovery, we compare the sharing of news outlets by far-left communities according to ``state types'' (a more detailed analysis can be found in Appendix~\ref{sec:domain_appendix}).
+In Section~\ref{sec:misalignment}, we find that tankies tend to use Chinese and Russian news outlets in a similar way to how r/ DemocraticSocialism uses US news outlets.
+Based on this discovery, we compare the sharing of news outlets by far-left communities according to ``state types''.
 We use a set of selected outlets to represent three geopolitical groups identified by Xu et al.\cite{xu2022nationalizing}:

 \begin{enumerate} \item \emph{Revisionist World Powers: } 17 different state-sponsored or state-controlled news outlets from China and Russia. \item \emph{Regional Challengers: } 6 different news outlets from Saudi Arabia, Qatar, Iran, Venezuela, and Turkey. \item \emph{Liberal Democracies: } 9 different news outlets from Korea, UK, USA, Germany, EU, France, Israel, and Japan.